-There is no limit in Millumin about displays, the only limit is the hardware : in brief, how many displays you can physically connect to your computer.
+There is no limit in Millumin about displays, the only limit is the hardware : in brief, this is how many displays you can physically connect to your computer.
 If you plan to buy an Apple M1/M2 machine, be sure to check this article to learn about physical displays limitation : Recommendations .

 Also, if you need an adapater (for example from Thunderbolt to HDMI), It is better to use an active one.
 For a better understanding about active VS passive adapters, you can watch this video.

-If you want to get more outputs than your computer can offer, please read the sections below.
+Lastly, if you need more video outputs than your computer can offer, please read the sections below.

 A video splitter is copying the same image from one input to several outputs.
 While very cheap ones only copy the whole image, the other models are recognized by your system as a giant display, then it splits this big resolution into smaller outputs.

 There are several cards on the market, but the Datapath FX4 is probably one of the best.
 It can split a big 4K HDMI/DisplayPort output into 4 smaller 1080p60 HDMI/SDI outputs.
 Please note that multiple FX4 can be synchronized together, see this article : How to synchronize multiple Datapath Fx4 ?